Skip to content

 DAG workflow nodes support a mcp field that attaches MCP (Model Context Protocol) servers to individual nodes.
 Each node gets exactly the external tools it needs — GitHub, Linear, Postgres, etc. — without over-provisioning.

-Claude only — Codex nodes will warn and ignore the mcp field.
+MCP works with Codex and Claude workflow nodes.
+Pi nodes still warn and ignore the mcp field.

 1. Create an MCP config file (e.g., .archon/mcp/github.json):